MF-MSB/Project_2/README.md

             12. All saleyears are 2014/2015 year and saleyear are interchangable.
             13. I plotted a box plot for the condition values and I think it's worth keeping the values.
             14. Lets look at data for individual makes.

+    #03/04/24 Remedy for poor project diary updates.
+            1. I was apparently not saving my edits to the diary.
+            2. I had really good meetings with Seth (2/28/24) and Nurgul (2/29/24).
+Super productive really valuable and massively impacted project direction.
+            3. The files inlcuded for this project, and they order they should be viewed, are below.
+A brief description is provided for each:
+                1. data_exploration.ipynb
+                    Initial deep dive into the dataset.
+Lot's of human learning here.
+This was all pre-Seth/Nurgul.
+                2. data_cleaning.ipynb
+                    Post-Seth/Nurgul.
+Really trying to remove human learning and reinforcing machine learning.
+                3. data_cleaning_no_mmr.ipynb
+                    As above with the mmr data removed.
+                4. Linear_Regression_Analysis.ipynb
+                    Coin toss to see what I would see and a good place to pick up from class.
+The conclusion is this dataset needs more advanced analysis methods.
+                5. Multi_Regression_Analysis.ipynb
+                    Picking up from class and workign with the cleaned car sales data set.
+Very good fun but dangerously addicitive.
+                6. Multi_Regression_Analysis_Body.ipynb.
+                    As above with analysis based on vehicle body type.
+                7. Multi_Regression_Analysis_Body_No_Outliers.ipynb.
+                    As above with analysis based on vehcile body with outliers removed based on Interquartile Range (IQR) method.
+                8. mulitcolinearity_Analysis.ipynb
+                    I don't understand this outcome.
+The large number display the greatest co-linearity.
+I need to review this.
+                9. Random_Forest_Analysis.ipynb
+                    Picking up from class using Random Forest model.
+                10. Random_Forest_Analysis_Body.ipynb
+                    Picking up from class using Random Forest model and using vehicle body type.
+                11. Lasso_Regression.ipynb
+                    Picking from class using this model.
+This was very fast to run.
+Interesting.
+                12. Ridge_Regression.ipynb
+                    Picking from class using this model.
+This was also very fast to run.
+Interesting.